NLog/NLog.github.io/_posts/2026-08-16-nlog-6-2-aot-build-size.md

 - Standard OpenTelemetry environment variables for endpoint, headers, compression, timeout, service name, and resource attributes.
 - Batching, payload compression, and retry handling.

-`OpenTelemetryHttpTarget` automatically recognizes the standard `OTEL_EXPORTER_OTLP_*` environment variables when target properties are not explicitly configured, so able to export NLog logevents to OpenTelemetry Collector or any OTLP/HTTP-compatible endpoint without adding the OpenTelemetry SDK.
+`OpenTelemetryHttpTarget` automatically recognizes the standard `OTEL_EXPORTER_OTLP_*` environment variables when target properties are not explicitly configured.

+If one prefer the OpenTelemetry SDK-based approach, then there is also the awesome community driven [NLog.Targets.OpenTelemetryProtocol](https://www.nuget.org/packages/NLog.Targets.OpenTelemetryProtocol).

-## NLog and next major version
+## Looking beyond NLog v6

 NLog v6 seems to have reached a nice stable point, and the reduction of dependencies has been a move in the right direction.
 Most users seem happy about the modernizations, even though the rewrite of `FileTarget` has caused some friction.

 The release of the new [NLog.Targets.HttpClient](https://www.nuget.org/packages/NLog.Targets.HttpClient) and [NLog.Targets.OpenTelemetryHttp](https://www.nuget.org/packages/NLog.Targets.OpenTelemetryHttp) NuGet-packages should close some gaps and further strengthen the NLog ecosystem.

-Looking beyond NLog v6.x and towards a possible next major version, there are several ideas worth exploring:
+Looking further ahead there are several ideas worth exploring:
 - Immutable LogEvent/LogRecord to replace the existing `LogEventInfo`
 - Immutable collection of event properties captured only when actually needed.
 - High resolution UTC timestamps by default.